CodeAndChaosDev/cybersecurity-notes/tryhackme-writeups/LAN-topologies.md

 • Data congestion can occur, leading to slow performance.
 • Troubleshooting is difficult due to all data traveling the same route.
 • If the backbone cable fails, all devices lose connectivity.
+• A Major Flaw: It can't handle a large amount of data.
+(Sending a large amount of packets as quickly as possible, might take down the network).

 ![alt text](image.png)